DiamondLightSource/workflows/docs/tutorials/ptypy-workflows.md

 For security reasons, workflow pods are only allowed to run with non-root users, this means that the application running inside the container won't have write access to anything except mounted directories.
-Since many applications will need to write to some locations such as ```/tmp```, it makes sense to add a volume claim for a temporary directory to our template and mount it into our container like so
+Some applications will need to write to locations such as ```/tmp```.
+In those cases, it makes sense to add a volume claim for a temporary directory to our template and mount it into our container like so

 ```yaml
   spec: